project-everest/project-everest.github.io/indexnew.md

 application frameworks.
 For more details, see [this paper](https://www.computer.org/csdl/proceedings-article/sp/2019/666000b002/19skg8v5fZS).

-### DICE*: A Formally Verified Implementation of DICE Measured Boot
+### DICE*: A formally ferified implementation of DICE measured boot

 Measured boot is an important class of boot protocols that ensure that each layer of firmware and software in a device’s chain of trust is